hapax/hapax.github.io/assets/simple-physics.md

 1 = n V = n \ell \sigma \quad \Longrightarrow \quad \ell =
 \frac{1}{n\sigma} = \frac{1}{4\pi n r^2}.
 $$

+Hopefully this makes sense.
+We want $\ell$ to be average distance between collisions, and this is exactly what the collision cylinder calculates when we set the number of collisions to $1$.

+Let's do an example to show what this means.
+The average

 ### 4.3.
 Brownian motion <a id="sec-4-3" name="sec-4-3"></a>